fuzunist/testing_case/README.md

 3. Running the Automated Tests

-To verify the entire system's functionality, run the automated test script.
-This will start the emulators, run all 9 `pytest` tests, report the result, and automatically shut down all services.
+To verify that the system is working correctly, first make sure the emulators are running (using `./start-emulator.sh`), and then execute the automated test script.
+This script will run all `pytest` tests against the live emulators and report the result.

 ```bash
 ./run-tests.sh